dmolony/AppleFileSystem/README.md

 # Apple II File System
 This library is intended for other programs to use when needing access to the contents of Apple II disk images.
-It is currently used by WizardryApp, and is intended to be used by the next version of DiskBrowser.
+It is currently used by WizardryApp, and will be used by the next version of DiskBrowser.